shantel1111/chrome-dashboard/README.md

 ---

 ## 🕹️ How to Use
-1. Clone or download the repo
-2. Open Chrome and go to chrome://extensions/
-3. Enable “Developer mode” (top right)
-4. Click “Load unpacked” and select the project folder
-5. Open a new tab to see your dashboard
+1. Open the app in a web browser
+2. The background will automatically load a random landscape image
+3. Current time will update live every second
+4. Weather information will display automatically based on your location

 ---